Sky has laid out the biggest change to its Q platform since its launch, refreshing the UI and bringing Disney+ in HDR.

 With HDR now available, Sky Q is set on delivering more improvements to the service, with a raft of updates arriving on customers’ boxes in the coming weeks.

-Starting today (July 8th), customers will see a new expanded UI view; TV shows and sports will be given their own central hub in Show Centre and Sports Centre respectively, while improvements to voice discovery are expected to make it more intuitive.
+Customers will see a new expanded UI view; TV shows and sports will be given their own central hub in Show Centre and Sports Centre respectively, while improvements to voice discovery are expected to make it more intuitive.

 Related: Sky Q review